flokli/domeScreens/README.md

   -h, --help            Print this help message
 ```

+To send multiple tags add a plus (+) between the tags; example `--tag comfy+coffee`.
+If a tag needs to be filtered out, add a plus and a minus and then the tag; example `--tag witch+-broom`.

 ### Kill

 * Kill an image viewer mode, send the message `"kill feh"`.